Wanhsien incident: Incident

-On August 27, Sen attempted to board large numbers of his soldiers onto the China Navigation Company steamer Wanhsien, which was anchored at the city of that name, now called Wanzhou.
+On August 27, Sen attempted to board large numbers of his soldiers onto the China Navigation Company steamer Wanhsien, which was anchored in its namesake city.
 The captain of nearby gunboat HMS Cockchafer went aboard and persuaded the Chinese officers involved to disembark with their troops.
 On 29 August, Chinese troops attempted to board the steamer Wanliu at Yunyang, upon which the crew of the ship attempted to take avoiding action so as to proceed upstream to HMS Cockchafer.
 In the confusion as the ship pulled away, two Chinese sampans were sunk.
-According to the account of Wellington Koo, sixty-four Chinese were killed as the sampans capsized, whilst 85 thousand dollars worth of silver was lost.
+According to the account of Wellington Koo, sixty-four Chinese were killed as the sampans capsized, whilst 85 thousand dollars' worth of silver was lost.
 Following the sinking, General Yang Sen personally commandeered Wanliu with his troops.
 Yang demanded compensation for the soldiers drowned and monetary loss incurred by the loss of the ships.
 HMS Cockchafer then sent a force of Royal Marines to retake Wanliu, disarmed the Chinese soldiers, and sent the ship on its way without providing any form of compensation.
 Subsequently, Sen commandeered Wanhsien and Wantung, ostensibly as compensation for the earlier loss.
-The British consul from Chungking, and Commander Acheson of the Royal Navy were unable to broker a negotiation with the defiant Yang.
+The British consul from Chongqing, and Commander Acheson of the Royal Navy were unable to broker a negotiation with the defiant Yang.
 The latter emplaced reinforcements and field artillery along both banks of the river.